How to Find the Work-Life Balance You've Been Missing

 A very wise friend said to me when I was torn apart by fear when considering part-time work, "Brenna, you can always make more money, but you can never make more time."
 Those are words I plan to live by for years to come.
 I am proof that balance often rises from the trenches of complete unmanageability.
 Once I gained the courage to follow my true calling, I found the overall life balance that I had always been chasing.
 A life that is not more or less, but rather a life that is complete.

-I realize that my solution for work-life balance is unlikely to work for everyone of even anyone, but me.
+I realize that my solution for work-life balance is unlikely to work for everyone of even anyone else but me.
 But, if you find yourself wondering how to regain work-life balance in your life, I encourage you to ask yourself one question.
 Where do you find your mind wandering throughout the most stressful work day?
 My mind always went to my kids' faces, their little hands, their big hugs.
 Maybe your mind goes to that small business you've always dreamed of opening, or the long vacation to Europe you've never thought possible.
 The solution to imbalance is within you, but you have to gain the courage to accept the accountability that goes along with the journey to get there.
 These are words I used to say over and over to the addicts I tried to help for so many years.
 Yet, I never heard them myself.
 When I did, my life, our life, began to evolve into exactly what we needed-- balanced.
-May you find the courage to get there soon, too!
+May you also find the courage to get there soon, too!

 This article is accurate and true to the best of the author’s knowledge.
 Content is for informational or entertainment purposes only and does not substitute for personal counsel or professional advice in business, financial, legal, or technical matters.